NYPD: Kemel Rideout facing charges for slashing 3 women Sunday in subway system

 "I remember seeing him and we made eye contact...
 Like, I had a gut feeling something was off, and then I just felt him staring at me," she said.
 "I was going up quickly, so I'm surprised he even got to me that quickly...
 He just looked at me.
 Like, I was crying, and he just looked me and he just walked away."

-The suspect then allegedly went up to a 48-year-old woman on the southbound platform of the same station and slashed her in the right leg from behind, according to police.
+The suspect then allegedly went up to a 48-year-old woman on the southbound platform of the same station and slashed her in the right leg from behind.

 Next, police said the suspect boarded a southbound 4 train, approached a 28-year-old woman sitting and slashed her left leg as the train approached the Brooklyn Bridge-City Hall station.